On the finiteness length of some soluble linear groups: Preliminaries and Notation

-We point out that the finiteness length is often seen in the literature in the language of \emph{homotopical finiteness properties}.
+We point out that the finiteness length is often seen in the literature in the language of {homotopical finiteness properties}.
 The concept goes back to the work of C.~T.~C. Wall in the 1950s.
 By definition, a group $G$ is of homotopical type $\Fn{n}$ if $\phi(G) \geq n$, and of type $\Fn{\infty}$ in case $\phi(G) = \infty$; see e.g. \cite[Chapter~7]{GeoBook} for more on this.
 A well-known fact that will be often used throughout this work is that a finitely generated abelian group $Q$ has $\phi(Q) = \infty$, i.e. it is of type $\Fn{\infty}$ (equivalently, of type $\Fn{n}$ for all $n \in \Nzero$).
-This is readily seen because $Q$ is either finite or its torsion-free part, say $\Z^m$, admits the $m$-Torus as an Eilenberg--Maclane space $K(\Z^m,1)$.
+This is readily seen because the torsion-free part of $Q$, say $\Z^m$ with $m \geq 0$, admits the $m$-Torus as an Eilenberg--Maclane space $K(\Z^m,1)$.